osompress/genesis-portfolio-pro/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Genesis Portfolio Pro adds all you need to allow for styled portfolios for any Genesis HTML5 theme.
+Genesis Portfolio Pro adds all you need to allow for styled portfolios for any WordPress theme.

 == Description ==